thorkseng/pi4valheim/README.md

     podman image tag c44a18e4e67d valheim-base:v1

 ## Execute the container
 In my case, I have my world from previous server in /home/pi/valheim_data.
+If you don't have the CNI network configured, you can use this command to execute the container.

     podman run --name valheim --network host -v /home/pi/valheim_data:/root/valheim_data:rw -it valheim-base:v1 /bin/bash

+If you have the CNI network configured you can use this command to execute the container:

+    podman run --rm --name valheim --network cni-podman1 -p 2456-2458:2456-2458/udp -v /home/pi/valheim_data:/root/valheim_data:rw -it valheim-base /bin/bash

 Create a start.sh copy from the start_server.sh and modify the execution with box64 in front For example I execute my server with the next line to create a local network server to play at home.